 AHA is implementing an innovative, evidence-based, peer-led health project for Travis County youth ages 13-19.
 The goal of this intervention is for all youth who participate to increase their knowledge, skills, and attitudes about healthy relationships while becoming empowered to share this information with their peers.
 Youth can serve as either Peer Health Educators or as program participants.
 Funding comes from a 1115 Waiver Grant from the Center for Medicare and Medicaid Services.

-The Youth/Adult Council is a collaboration of youth and adults actively engaged in achieving health equity for LGBTQ (Lesbian, Gay, Bisexual, Transgender, and Queer) youth and youth of color.
+The Youth/Adult Council is a collaboration of youth and adults actively engaged in achieving health equity youth and is funded by the Texas Healthy Adolescent Initiative (THAI Grant) from the Texas Department of State Health Services.
 The program empowers youth through education and community engagement to make healthy choices and reduce the rate of HIV and STDs (sexually-transmitted diseases).